Ernesto Sabato: Writing career

 In 1941, Sabato published his first literary work, an article about La invención de Morel by Adolfo Bioy Casares, in the magazine Teseo from La Plata.
 Also, in concert with Pedro Henríquez Ureña, he published a collaboration in the renowned Sur magazine.

 In 1942, working for Sur magazine reviewing books, he was put in charge of the "Calendario" section and participated in "Desagravio a Borges" in Sur nº 94.
 He also published articles in La Nación and a translation of The Birth and Death of the Sun by George Gamow.
 The following year he published a translation of The ABC of Relativity by Bertrand Russell.

 In 1945, his first book, Uno y el Universo, a series of essays criticizing the apparent moral neutrality of science and warning about dehumanization processes in technological societies, was published; with time he would turn towards a libertarian and humanist standing.
 That same year he was awarded a prize by the municipality of Buenos Aires for his book and the honor wand of the Sociedad Argentina de Escritores.

 In 1948, after being rejected by several Buenos Aires editors, Sabato published in Sur his first novel, El túnel, a psychological novel narrated in the first person.
 Framed in existentialism, it was met with enthusiastic reviews by Albert Camus, who had Gallimard publish a French translation.
 It has been further translated to more than 10 languages.
 Others who enjoyed the book included Thomas Mann.

 France's literary industry named Sabato's book Abaddon, el Exterminador (The Angel of Darkness) the best foreign book of 1976.

-In 1998 Sabato's wife died.
+His eldest son Jorge died at the age of 56 on 10 February 1995 in a car accident.
+In 1998, Sabato's wife died.

 In 1999 he acquired Italian citizenship in addition to his original Argentine nationality.

 Sabato died in Santos Lugares on April 30, 2011, two months short of his 100th birthday.
 His death was the result of bronchitis, according to his companion and collaborator Elvira González Fraga.
 The Spanish newspaper El Mundo said he had been "the last surviving Argentine writer with a capital W".